Farmer anger will test Modi as India's 'grain bowl' votes

 “The youth want education, health, employment and an end to corruption.
 That’s what people want.
 They want a change,” said Avinash Jolly, a businessman.

-Singh stopped near a public park and talked to his supporters about chipping away at the entrenched political system.

-To resounding applause, he ended his speech with a call to the people in the crowd: “Will you teach a lesson to those leaders who have ruined this sacred land and humiliated our farmers?”
+To resounding applause, he ended his speech with a call to the crowd: “Will you teach a lesson to those leaders who have ruined this sacred land and humiliated our farmers?”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.